hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 </code></pre>

 note:
-[ITP] Replace this by a live demo.
+[TODO] Replace this by a live demo.

 This class generates a unique `announcementId` local to each thread.
 An announcementId is assigned the first time it invokes AnnouncementId.get() and remains unchanged on subsequent calls by the same thread.